djdavis1420/checkout_order_total/README.md

  - Right-click on checkout_order_total/src/console_app.py
  - Select "Run 'console_app'"
  - Follow the prompts in the console

+## Assumptions
+ - All input in the console application will follow the proper format as specified in the console instructions.

 ## Future Features
  - Error/Exception Handling